metauni/metauni.github.io/posts/make-your-own/make-your-own.md

 **Recommended**: _Open up a Notepad or TextEdit document to copy things down as we go_

 ## Creating your Discord server
 We will first make a Discord server for your Roblox world.
 Visitors to your Roblox world can join your Discord to talk to each other over a Discord voice channel.
 Note that Roblox has strict rules that you **cannot advertise Discord channels in-world** either on objects within the game or in the chat, to protect the millions of children on their platform.
-This means that you should put your Roblox and Discord information together on your webpage, or in some other place outside the Metaverse.
+This means that you must put your Roblox and Discord information on your webpage, or in some other place outside the Metaverse.

 1. **Download the [Discord](https://discord.com/) desktop app** if you haven't already, and create a new server with the (+) button.![](new-discord-server.png)